 Open Access is a publication model that enables the dissemination of research articles to the global community without restriction through the internet.
 Thus, all articles published under open access can be accessed by anyone with internet

 connection.
 Academic Journals strongly supports the Open Access initiative.
 Abstracts and full texts of all articles published by Academic Journals are freely accessible to everyone immediately after publication.

 We strongly believe that the open access model will spur research across the world especially in developing nations, as researchers gain unrestricted access to high quality research articles.

 Prof. George Nkem Ude, Bowie State University, Maryland, USA

-Dr. N. John Tonukari, Delta State University, Abraka, Nigeria
+Prof. N. John Tonukari, Delta State University, Abraka, Nigeria

 Dr. Bright Agindotan, University of Illinois, Urbana-Champaign, Illinois, USA